slimsag/slimsag.com/content/about.md

 ## Where can I find you?

-You can find me on [GitHub](https://github.com/emidoots), [Hacker news](https://news.ycombinator.com/threads?id=emidoots), or here.
+You can find me doing open source work on [GitHub](https://github.com/emidoots), sharing technical and other opinions on [Hacker news](https://news.ycombinator.com/threads?id=emidoots), or here.

-I [write about game development](https://devlog.hexops.com/), am building [the Mach game engine](https://machengine.org/) in Zig, and when I'm not working with computers you can usually find me wrangling my [small cat shelter's worth of kittos](/categories/kittos) - or [gardening](/categories/gardening).
+I [write about game development](https://devlog.hexops.com/), am building [Mach, the Zig game engine](https://machengine.org/), and when I'm not working with computers you can usually find me wrangling my [small cat shelter's worth of kittos](/categories/kittos) - or [gardening](/categories/gardening).

 ## What is this website?

 This website's purpose is to replace my old usage of Twitter, so now you can have an RSS feed to my dumb ideas instead.

-A lot of what I post here is stupid unprofessional jokes, pictures, etc. Sometimes I post programming related content, other times I post serious content.
+This is my 'less professional' personal blog, you can find [my professional technical writing here](https://devlog.hexops.com).